Communication Requirements for Internal vs. External Audiences

 Internal communication can include details and confidential information.
 External messaging must be careful not to over-share or breach privacy, legal rules, or contract terms.

 Many construction and infrastructure projects need outside help to manage complex communication requirements.
+That’s where reVerb Communications steps in. reVerb works with contractors, engineers, municipalities, and government clients to:

 Whether running a tight construction site or hosting a public open house, reVerb helps you speak clearly to the right people at the right time.